Comments from the client: dinner was a great success, there was all positive comments e.g great dinner, good entertainment.

 Puketi Forest is one of Northland’s special gems, allowing people to experience the diverse flora and fauna of a subtropical rainforest and to view some of the last remaining stands of kauri trees in the world,” he said.

 The launch certainly impressed Destination Northland’s Cheryl Jensen, who said the experience was beyond words.

 “The performance by the Okaihau College kapa haka group was especially moving, and the lighting and ambience in the forest made for a magical evening,” she said, while chef Colin Ashton’s skills were world-class.

 She was not surprised that he had cooked for the likes of Shania Twain.

 Okahu Estate (Kaitaia) owner Monty Knight said he imagined bringing a group from China to an outdoor dinner, and that overseas visitors were looking for this kind of experience.

 “They don’t want to go to a restaurant in Queen Street, they want a real Kiwism,” he said.

-Mrs Candy said the concept was already attracting keen interest, and enquiries were rolling in.
+Mrs Candy said the concept was already attracting keen interest, and inquiries were rolling in.
 Each “event” would be tailor-made to suit the clients’ time and budget.